John Barrymore: Years of transition: 1932–1936

 In May 1934, Barrymore was filming Hat, Coat and Glove for RKO when, during the filming of one scene, he again forgot his lines and even the name of his character.
 Filming was postponed until the following day, but the result was the same.
 After he took a break for a few days, he returned to the set, but he still could not remember any of the script, and RKO replaced him with Ricardo Cortez.
 Soon afterwards, he suffered a mental and physical breakdown and was hospitalized.
 Costello confirmed that his drinking over the previous two years had worsened, and she described him as a "hopeless alcoholic".
 Barrymore's relationship with Costello was deeply troubled and, believing she was going to declare him mentally incompetent, he left their home in Los Angeles and traveled first to London and then to India.
 He returned to the U.S. in early 1935 and settled in New York, leaving his wife in Los Angeles.
 Shortly after his return, he was hospitalized for a month with bronchitis and influenza.
 A 19-year-old fan, Elaine Jacobs, visited him, and the two became good friends.
 On his release from the hospital, her mother invited him to recuperate at their house.
 She changed her name to Elaine Barrie, which she explained was to get "as near to Barrymore as I dared", and they began a relationship.
 In May, the couple underwent the first of several professional collaborations, when they appeared on Rudy Vallée's The Fleischmann's Yeast Hour radio show.
+Costello filed for a divorce from Barrymore on May 25, 1935, citing mental cruelty, habitual intemperance, and desertion.

-The relationship was widely reported in the tabloid press, who labeled the couple Caliban and Ariel.
-Costello filed for divorce, but after a series of arguments with Barrie, Barrymore considered the relationship with Barrie to be at an end, and he left for Los Angeles.
+The new relationship was widely reported in the tabloid press, who labeled the couple Caliban and Ariel.
+After a series of arguments with Barrie, Barrymore considered the relationship with Barrie to be at an end, and he left for Los Angeles.
 A newspaper editor chartered a plane and flew Barrie to Chicago, to meet Barrymore's train; she broadcast a plea for him to return, and her pursuit became national news.
+Costello's divorce from Barrymore became final in October 1935.
 Morrison thinks that the headlines established a new reputation for Barrymore of "the aging satyr, the has-been alcoholic, the much-married ham".
 This was a blow to his self-respect, but he faced his troubles "with aplomb and a sense of humor", according to Morrison.
-To escape from the spotlight, Barrymore took vacations on his yacht; it cost him over $35,000 a year to run, and so he sold it in 1938 after encountering financial difficulties.
+To escape from the spotlight, Barrymore took vacations on his yacht, Infanta; it cost him over $35,000 a year to run, and so he sold it in 1938 after encountering financial difficulties.